Mertoom History, Family Crest & Coats of Arms

 "In the reign of Henry III., Walter de Merton (c.
 1205-1277), lord high chancellor of England, and afterwards Bishop of Rochester, founded [in Merton, Surrey] a seminary of learning, which he subsequently removed to Oxford, on the foundation of Merton College."

-Important Dates for the Mertoom family
+Early History of the Mertoom family

 This web page shows only a small excerpt of our Mertoom research.
 Another 132 words (9 lines of text) covering the years 1277, 1400, 1394, 1277, 1274, 1585 and 1626 are included under the topic Early Mertoom History in all our PDF Extended History products and printed products wherever possible.